prometheus/docs/content/docs/instrumenting/writing_exporters.md

 The label `le` has special meaning for Histograms, and `quantile` for Summaries.
 Avoid these labels generally.

-Read/write and send/receive are best as separate metrics, rather than as a label.
+Read or write and send or receive are best as separate metrics, rather than as a label.
 This is usually because you care about only one of them at a time, and it is easier to use them that way.